realizse/realitemsdocs/pages/tam/tam_add_digids.md

 Or, if you already know the digital identity's ID, you can
 1. Click on Item Explorer
 2. Enter the digitial identity's ID in the box.
-3. Click the "Get NFR" button
+3. Click the "Get NFT" button

 ## Pairing you digital identity with a physical item.